cestlaz/cestlaz.github.com/_drafts/wrong_question.md

 Usually during project time, but throughout the year, students will aske me a coding question.
 They'll ask things like:

 > How do I find the shortest path between two locations, I think it's called Dijkstra's algorithm?

+> I need to sort a really large data set on disk by multiple keys.

 >
- How can I model gravity and flight accurately......?

-While I love teaching these topics, usually they're not what the kids really need.
-So often, a young programmer gets a thought as to what they think the solution to a problem is, they lose sight of the real question.
+While I love teaching these topics, usually the kids are asking the wrong questions.

+They're confronted with a problem in their project and somehow end up focusing on some algorithm, data structure or technique in particular and they lose sight of the real problem.

+Our conversations go something like this:

+Student: How do I do filintheblank

+Me: What are you trying to accomplish

+Student: I'm trying to write fillintheblank

+Me: No, what is the problem you're trying to solve.

+Student looks confused.

+We go back and forth for a bit until the student reveals the root problem that they're having and frequently this leads the student to both a deeper understanding of their problem and frequently an easier solution.